Yang--Mills topology on four-dimensional triangulations

 In this way, the two frames in the expression above have the same parity in even dimensions and opposite parity otherwise.
 At this point one just needs to fix $\{\vec{v}_{A,\sigma_2}\}$ by requiring that the latter has the same orientation of $\{\vec{v}_{A,\sigma_1}\}$ and use again~\eqref{eq:flip} to retrieve $\{\vec{e}_{A,\sigma_2}\}$ which eventually will satisfy~\eqref{eq:same_parity}.
-For this purpose, let us label with $\{P_{i}\}_{i=1,\dots,d-1}$ the vertices of the $d-1$-dimensional sub-simplex shared by $\sigma_1$, $\sigma_2$: if labels are chosen so that the association between such points and the first $d-1$ vectors of $\{ \vec{v}_{A,\sigma_1} \}$ is
+For this purpose, let us label with $\{P_{i}\}_{i=1,\dots,d-1}$ the vertices of the $d-1$-dimensional subsimplex shared by $\sigma_1$, $\sigma_2$: if labels are chosen so that the association between such points and the first $d-1$ vectors of $\{ \vec{v}_{A,\sigma_1} \}$ is

-then $\{ \vec{v}_{A,\sigma_2} \} $ can be obtained by exchanging two any directions after that the common vertices have been associated with the vectors of $\sigma_2$ in the same way as for $\sigma_1$.
-Explicitly it reads
+then $\{ \vec{v}_{A,\sigma_2} \} $ can be obtained by exchanging any two directions after that the common vertices have been associated with the vectors of $\sigma_2$ in the same way as for $\sigma_1$.
+Explicitly, it reads

 where $\tau_{jk}$ is a transpose operator acting as